Molenbeek-Saint-Jean: Climate

 Molenbeek, in common with the rest of Brussels, experiences an oceanic climate (Köppen: Cfb) with warm summers and cool winters.
 Proximity to coastal areas influences the area's climate by sending marine air masses from the Atlantic Ocean.
 Nearby wetlands also ensure a maritime temperate climate.
-On average (based on measurements in the period 1981–2010), there are approximately 135 days of rain per year in the region.
-Snowfall is infrequent, averaging 24 days per year.
+On average (based on measurements in the period 1991–2020), there are approximately 130 days of rain per year in the region.
 It also often experiences violent thunderstorms in summer months.

-The Royal Meteorological Institute of Belgium (IRM/KMI) is located in Uccle, in the south of Brussels.
-The meteorological records which are carried out there are similar to those which could be carried out in Molenbeek.

 Districts

-There are two distinct areas in Molenbeek; a lower area and an upper area.
+There are two distinct areas in Molenbeek: a lower area and an upper area.
 The lower area, next to the canal, consists of working-class, predominantly migrant, communities, mostly of Moroccan (mainly Riffian and Berber) descent, with many being second- and third-generation.
 The upper area, close to the Greater Ring (Brussels' second ring road), features newer construction and is mostly middle-class and residential.

 The territory of Molenbeek is very heterogeneous and is characterised by a mixture of larger districts including smaller residential and (formerly) industrial neighbourhoods.
 The area along the canal is currently experiencing a large revitalisation programme, as part of the Plan Canal of the Brussels-Capital Region.